bywmm/Bi-GCN/readme.md

 1. Change the variable `root` to your dataset root.
-2. Create an Anaconda environment use `geometric.yaml`.
+2. Create an Anaconda environment use `requirements.txt`.
 ```
 conda env create -f geometric.yaml
 ```